Útgarða-Loki: Prose Edda

 Útgarða-Loki says that no visitors are allowed to stay unless they can perform a feat.
 Loki, standing in the rear of the party, is the first to speak, claiming that he can eat faster than anyone.
-Loki competes with a being named Logi to consume a trencher full of meat but loses. Útgarða-Loki asks what feat the "young man" can perform, referring to Þjálfi. Þjálfi says that he will attempt to run a race against anyone Útgarða-Loki chooses. Útgarða-Loki says that this would be a fine feat yet that Þjálfi had better be good at running, for he is about to be put to the test. Útgarða-Loki and the group go outside to a level-grounded course.
+Loki competes with a being named Logi to consume a trencher full of meat but loses. Útgarða-Loki asks what feat the "young man" can perform, referring to Þjálfi. Þjálfi says that he will attempt to run a race against whomever Útgarða-Loki choose. Útgarða-Loki says that this would be a fine feat yet that Þjálfi had better be good at running, for he is about to be put to the test. Útgarða-Loki and the group go outside to a level-grounded course.

 At the course, Útgarða-Loki calls for a small figure by the name of Hugi to compete with Þjálfi.
 The first race begins and Þjálfi runs, but Hugi runs to the end of the course and then back again to meet Þjálfi. Útgarða-Loki comments to Þjálfi that he will have to run faster than that, yet notes that he has never seen anyone who has come to his hall run faster than that. Þjálfi and Hugi run a second race. Þjálfi loses by an arrow-shot. Útgarða-Loki comments that Þjálfi has again run a fine race but that he has no confidence that Þjálfi will be able to win a third.
 A third race between the two commences and Þjálfi again loses to Hugi.
 Everyone agrees that the contest between Þjálfi and Hugi has been decided.

 Thor agrees to compete in a drinking contest but after three immense gulps fails.
 Thor agrees to lift a large, gray cat in the hall but finds that it arches his back no matter what he does, and that he can only raise a single paw.
 Thor demands to fight someone in the hall, but the inhabitants say doing so would be demeaning, considering Thor's weakness. Útgarða-Loki then calls for his nurse Elli, an old woman.
 The two wrestle but the harder Thor struggles the more difficult the battle becomes.
 Thor is finally brought down to a single knee. Útgarða-Loki said to Thor that fighting anyone else would be pointless.
 As it is now late at night, Útgarða-Loki shows the group to their rooms and they are treated with hospitality.